wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-info-overview/includes/info-protection-lifecycle.md

 **User edits the file**

-- If users open and edit the file in Office, Windows Information Protection helps protect the data according to the labels applied.
+- The label is updated based on the user's changes and the content's sensitivity.
+This ensure the file has the right protection.

 **User shares the file with another user in the organization**

-- If users share the data through Office 365, Data Loss Prevention (DLP) policies ensure that users handle the labeled data appropriately and according to policy.
+- As an additional layer of protection, Data Loss Prevention (DLP) policies in Office 365 help prevent the accidental or inadvertent sharing of sensitive documents and emails.

 **User opens the file on their phone**